What Are Good Jobs for People With Schizophrenia? | MyDepressionTeam

 What To Do When Work Isn’t Working Out

-Although the prospect of sharing your mental health issues with your employer may be stressful, some members of MyDepressionTeam have had positive experiences disclosing their condition.
+Although the prospect of sharing one’s mental health issues with an employer may be stressful, some members of MyDepressionTeam have had positive experiences disclosing their condition.

 “My manager was quite supportive.
 I work in admin with the government, and I was surprised and am grateful that he listened and then asked me what I needed,” shared one member.

 With the guidance of your health care provider and a social worker, you can decide if working is right for you at this time.
-It’s OK to take a break from employment if you need to focus on other aspects of life, like securing your housing and other basic needs.
+It’s OK to take a break from employment if you need to focus on other aspects of life, like securing housing and other basic needs.
 Find out if you qualify for Social Security or disability benefits to help you get through times of unemployment.
-Other members of MyDepressionTeam share how mental health struggles affect their employment status.

-People without schizophrenia also may be able to relate to your situation.
+Members of MyDepressionTeam, even those without schizophrenia, may be able to relate to your situation.
 “My bipolar disorder, along with chronic migraines, caused me to have great struggles with employment,” explained one member.
 “My resume looks like Swiss cheese.
 I was let go from jobs because of absences.
 After 25 years in the workforce, the majority as a teacher, I have applied for disability.
 Getting a job isn’t the problem. … It’s being able to keep it.
 At my last job, I was taking anywhere from two to 10 days a month off from calling out due to depression or migraine.”

 Talk With Others Who Understand

-How do your symptoms of schizophrenia impact the type of jobs you pursue?
+Does having schizophrenia influence the type of jobs you pursue?
+Have you found work that is a good fit?
 If you’re looking for employment, what’s your ideal work environment?
 Share your experience in the comments below, or start a discussion on your Activities page.

 Andrew Turner, M.D. completed medical school at Creighton University School of Medicine.
 Learn more about him here.